 Fluid Subspaces π΅π¬

-Fluid Subspaces began with a question:
+Fluid Subspaces began with a question: what would the mathematical structure of fluid motion sound like as music?

 By isolating those modes and converting their amplitudes to sound, I built a library of physical melodies: